AsfaaKhan/30-days-challanges-of-AIDD-/task-7/my_research_paper/README.md

 - *Its remove guessing and vibe coding.*

-- *Biggest problem of the spec-kit plus is the we  start coding immediately without any planning, then fix problems later,  then rewrite code  AAhhh!!!! messss 😫*
+- *Biggest problem, we faced without spec-kit plus is that we start coding immediately without any planning, then fix problems, later rewrite code again & again.
+AAhhh!!!! messss 😫*

-### Capturing Thinking
+### Capturing Thoughts by Spec-kit plus:

-**Five standard Workflow documents for capturing thinking  .**
+**There are Five standard workflow documents to capture your thoughts by using spec-kit plus.**

 - *Consitutuion*

     **It is a team Global Rule.
-It list the most important rules thatt both me and my AI companion ***must*** follow no matter what.**
+It list the most important rules that both me and my AI partner ***must*** follow no matter what.**

 - *Specification*

-    **In this step, you translate your ideas into crystal-clear requirments.
+    **In this stage, you translate your ideas into crystal-clear requirments.
 You write clear , testable specifications what features you want to include in this project.**

 - *Planning*